Nyron

 • Change version from 1.0.0 to 1.1.0

-• Update the package.json file
+• Update .nyron/meta.json with the new version

 Bump a patch version for a monorepo package